-We consider that whether or not a Section 37 Confirmation was given is part of the wider question of whether all the necessary formalities (eg execution requirements, section 67 certificate) were satisfied when a scheme amendment was made.
-Unless a particular query or concern prompts a general review of scheme amendments, we do not believe trustees are obliged to look into this issue as a matter of course.
+In the meantime, we consider that whether or not a Section 37 Confirmation was given is part of the wider question of whether all the necessary formalities (eg execution requirements, section 67 certificate) were satisfied when a scheme amendment was made.
+Whether trustees should take steps to investigate such issues will depend, we think, on their scheme's specific circumstances.

-If you have particular concerns following this decision and / or would like to understand the potential impact for your scheme, please speak to your usual Sackers contact.
+If you have particular concerns following this decision and/or would like to understand the potential impact for your scheme, please speak to your usual Sackers contact.